zeppy/giuseppecastiglione.co.uk/README.md

 =========================

 <p>These are the files for my personal website.</p>
-<p>During this project I discovered that the toughtest client is myself. </p>

 <p>I believe in not reinventing the wheel, so the following list contains either
 templates, plugins or snippets of code I used to aid me in making my site.</p>